oakla/Medicine-Notes/MD1/Content/Anatomy/Anatomy 03 - CREATING A BODY  - 'TUBE WITHIN A TUBE'.md

   - Context/MD1
 author(s):
   - Thomas Wilson
-key-terms:
+key-concepts:
 presentation-datetime:
 learning-outcomes:
   - Identify embryological structures & cavities, knowing what they are derived from
   - Understand the development & the role played by the notochord
   - Understand & describe how embryonic folding contributes to the formation of body cavities
   - Understand the partitioning of the coelomic cavity into its derivatives
   - Understand the development of septum transversum and the diaphragm
 ---